-I also started monitoring what other employees were doing and found this to be a great tool for keeping my pulse on what made our employees tick.
+I also started monitoring what other employees were doing and found this to be a great tool for keeping my finger on the pulse of what made our employees tick.

 Here are some initial thoughts that I have about building your social presence: